cpjobling/eg-247-textbook/_build/fourier_transform/1/worksheet12.md

   title: 'Worksheet 11 Line Spectra and their Applications'
 next_page:
   url: /fourier_transform/2/worksheet13
-  title: 'Worksheet 13 Fourier transform of commonly occuring signals'
+  title: 'Worksheet 13 Fourier transforms of commonly occuring signals'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---